concord-consortium/Geniverse-SproutCore/README.md

 The deployment can be tested at http://demo.geniverse.concord.org.
 Note that the demo is not currently hosted on CloudFront, so the following sections on CloudFront Invalidation don't apply.

-### GUI CloudFront Invalidation
+### CloudFront Invalidation

-Staging and Production deployments are hosted on CloudFront, which requires explicit invalidation to make deployed changes "live".
+Staging and Production deployments are hosted on [CloudFront](https://aws.amazon.com/cloudfront/), which caches files until the cache expires.
+The default cache expiration period is [24 hours](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html).
+[Invalidation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Invalidation.html) can be used to clear the cache, thus making deployed changes "live" sooner.
+The first 1,000 path invalidations per month are free, after which there is a [nominal fee](https://aws.amazon.com/cloudfront/pricing/) (currently $0.005 per path).
+It is unlikely Concord Consortium is approaching this limit, however.

+#### GUI Invalidation

-1. Log in to the Concord AWS Console at https://concord.signin.aws.amazon.com/console
+1. Log in to the [Concord AWS Console](https://concord.signin.aws.amazon.com/console)
 2. Choose `CloudFront` under the `Storage & Content Delivery` section
 3. Type `geniverse` into the filter field
 4. Select the distribution whose Origin is `geniverse-lab.concord.org...` (ID is `E3GYOSZWPRMV40`)